stemcell treatment ALS neural cells

 Benefits of Neural+ Stem Cells for ALS

 Physical Rehabilitation: Physical Rehab after completion of therapy is advised.
-Physical rehabilitation post-therapy and can be provided upon request for 2-4 hours per day and up to 5 days per week.
+Physical rehabilitation post-therapy can be provided upon request for 2-4 hours per day and up to 5 days per week.

-ALS Treatment Guidelines for 2024
+Treatment for ALS Guidelines for 2024

 Published Clinical Citations